endlesspint8/endlesspint8.github.io/testing/2016-11-04-whole-foods-trader-joes-beer.md

 Setting aside your local bodega, which I absolutely suggest you support first, second, and last, I went about identifying where to go should you only have two options, Whole Foods Market (WF) and Trader Joe's (TJ).
 No matter where you find yourself in the city you can choose the store closest to you based on the map(s) provided.

-In keeping with the holiday spirit and, coincidentally, the branding colors themselves, I've colored the store dots and respective Voronoi (https://en.wikipedia.org/wiki/Voronoi_diagram) sections either red or green.
-My apologies to the color blind audience out there but I have not forgotten about you and provided a more color blind friendly (http://mkweb.bcgsc.ca/colorblind/) version in a section below.
+In keeping with the holiday spirit and, coincidentally, the branding colors themselves, I've colored the store dots and respective <a href="https://en.wikipedia.org/wiki/Voronoi_diagram" target="_blank">Voronoi</a> sections either red or green.
+My apologies to the color blind audience out there but I have not forgotten about you and provided a more <a href="http://mkweb.bcgsc.ca/colorblind/" target="_blank">color blind friendly</a> version in a section below.

 ## Manhattan Keeps on Makin' It

 The analysis is restricted to one borough, Manhattan, for reasons that what will become obvious, if they are not already.
 Apropos of nothing, even with Brooklyn in ascension on the cool and global consciousness for a decade, two decades-plus, forever if you talk to native born Brooklynites, and who can argue with a place that gave us Walt Whitman, when you think of New York you think of Manhattan.

-**The People Are Here**

 That aside, Manhattan sports a giant influx of people from commuters and tourists.
 Outside of the airports, which are always on the outskirts of cities anyway, many of the major transit hubs and terminals are in "The City".
 [FN: Going back to the first non relevant point, let's be serious, when people say "The City" they mean the five boroughs generally but if you had to be more specific it would be Manhattan.]

+**The People Are Here**

-Even if you don’t live in Manhattan, or New York City for that matter, if home is nearby you or someone you know is very likely to work there (http://cityroom.blogs.nytimes.com/2013/06/03/commuters-nearly-double-manhattans-daytime-population-census-says/).
+Even if you don’t live in Manhattan, or New York City for that matter, if home is nearby you or someone you know is very likely to <a href="http://cityroom.blogs.nytimes.com/2013/06/03/commuters-nearly-double-manhattans-daytime-population-census-says/" target="_blank">work there</a>.

 <img src="/gallery/2016/suds-city/nyc_pop_uscensus.png" alt="nyc_pop_uscensus" /><br>
 <sub>Image Source: <a href="http://www.census.gov/newsroom/releases/pdf/cb13-tps.53_chart2.pdf" target="_blank">Census Bureau</a></sub>

-And the 212 takes in the majority of out of town commuters, with the borough population doubling on workdays (1.6 to 3.1 million).
-Besides Manhattan only trendy-bubble Brooklyn has half or more of its workers living in the same borough, but only Manhattan does not see a decline in day time population (chew on that).
+And the 212 takes in the majority of out of town commuters, with the borough population doubling on workdays.
+Besides Manhattan, only trendy Brooklyn has half or more of its workers living in the same borough, but only Manhattan does not see a decline in day time population (chew on that).

 <img src="/gallery/2016/suds-city/man_pop_uscensus.png" alt="man_pop_uscensus" /><br>
 <sub>Image Source: <a href="https://wagner.nyu.edu/files/rudincenter/dynamic_pop_manhattan.pdf" target="_blank">NYU Wagner</a></sub>